Nickname: KK Rumba

-Bio.: KK was my first cat rescue and the oldest cat in the house.
-He got his name after I decided to keep him and decided he needed a more manly name than the ‘kitty kitty’ I had been calling him.
+Bio.: KK was my first cat rescue and is the oldest cat in the house.
+He got his name after I decided to keep him and decided he needed a more manly name than the ‘Kitty Kitty’ I had been calling him.
 I called him ‘KK’ one day and he responded, so it stuck.
 He takes every new animal that comes along in stride and never shows anything but acceptance/his signature calmness to new cats and kittens.
 He acts more like a dog than a cat.
 Always comes when called.
-Enjoys summer and sunbathing, being a lap/footrest cat to his mom, stealing empty lawn chair seats, getting the adults of the house to play his ‘chase me’ game (he sees you, cowers down a little bit in a sort of ‘dare’ for you to crouch down in return and then lunge at him.
+Enjoys summer and sunbathing, being a lap/footrest cat to me, stealing empty lawn chair seats, getting the adults of the house to play his ‘chase me’ game (he sees you, cowers down a little bit in a sort of ‘dare’ for you to crouch down in return and then lunge at him.
 He then spins out while making a little squeaking noise and runs away).
-KK is extremely loyal and will take on any dog he feels is being too rough or aggressive to his mom.
-He’s also very smart and minds extremely well.
+KK is extremely loyal and will take on any dog he feels is being too rough or aggressive around his people.
+Despite having a deep aversion to looking at the camera when being photographed (as witnessed repeatedly on our FB page), he’s very smart and minds extremely well.

 Nickname: Ju Ju, Ju Ju Bean, Julienuary, Rico Suave